superctr/ctrmml/mml_ref.md

 -	`|` - Divider.
 This has no effect and can be used to divide measures or bars, for aesthetics.

-(*) indicates that the range may depend on the platform.
+&ast; indicates that the range may depend on the platform.